FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 1. In the navigation pane of the AWS IoT console, choose 'Manage', and then choose 'Jobs'.
 Choose 'Create a job'.
 2. Next to 'Create a FreeRTOS Over-the-Air (OTA) update job', choose 'Create FreeRTOS OTA update job'.
 Provide a name for the job and click on 'Next'.
 3. You can deploy an OTA update to a single device or a group of devices.
-Under 'Devices to update', select the Thing you would have created earlier.
+Under 'Devices to update', select the Thing you created earlier.
 You can find it listed under AWS IoT->Manage->Things.
 If you are updating a group of devices, select the check box next to the thing group associated with your devices.
 4. Under 'Select the protocol for file transfer', choose 'MQTT'.
 5. Under 'Sign and choose your file', choose 'Sign a new file for me'.
 6. Under 'Code signing profile', choose 'Create a new profile'.
 7. In 'Create a code signing profile':
-* Type in a name for this profile.
+   1. Type in a name for this profile.
-* For the Device hardware platform, select: 'ESP32-DevKitC'.
+   1. For the Device hardware platform, select: 'ESP32-DevKitC'.
-* Under Code signing certificate, choose 'Select an existing certificate', then choose the certificate that you created with AWS CLI earlier and registered with AWS ACM (you can use the ARN to identify).
+   1. Under Code signing certificate, choose 'Select an existing certificate', then choose the certificate that you created with the AWS CLI earlier and registered with AWS ACM (you can use the ARN to identify it).
-* Under 'Path name of code signing certificate on device', enter '/' (this is not applicable for the ESP32-C3 and hence the / is only a filler).
+   1. Under 'Path name of code signing certificate on device', enter '/'.
+(This is not applicable for the ESP32-C3 and hence the / is only a filler.)
-* Click 'Create'.
+   1. Click 'Create'.
 Confirm that the code signing profile was created successfully.
 8. Back on the FreeRTOS OTA Job console:
-* Under 'Code signing profile', select the code signing profile that was just created from the drop down list.
+   1. Under 'Code signing profile', select the code signing profile that was just created from the drop down list.
-* Under 'File', choose 'Upload a new file' then click 'Choose file'.
+   1. Under 'File', choose 'Upload a new file', then click 'Choose file'.
 A file browser pops up.
 Select the signed binary image with the higher version number.
-* Under 'File upload location in S3', click 'Browse S3', then select the S3 bucket that you had earlier created for this job.
-Click 'Choose'
+   1. Under 'File upload location in S3', click 'Browse S3', then select the S3 bucket that you created earlier for this job.
+Click 'Choose'.
-* Under 'Path name of file on device', type 'NA'
+   1. Under 'Path name of file on device', type 'NA'.
-* Under 'IAM role for OTA update job', choose the role that you created earlier for the OTA update from the drop down list.
+   1. Under 'IAM role for OTA update job', choose the role that you created earlier for the OTA update from the drop down list.
-* Click 'Next', then click on 'Create job'.
-Confirm if the job was created successfully.
-Note: If it fails to create an OTA job, make sure the role for this OTA job update has the correct permissions (policies) attached.
+   1. Click 'Next', then click on 'Create job'.
+Confirm that the job was created successfully.
+Note: If this fails to create an OTA job, make sure the role for this OTA job update has the correct permissions (policies) attached.

 ### 5.6 Monitor OTA

 Once the job is created successfully, the demo should start downloading the firmware in chunks.
-For eg.
+For example:
 ```
 I (196573) ota_over_mqtt_demo: OTA Event processing completed.
 Freeing the event buffer to pool.
 I (196583) AWS_OTA: Current State=[WaitingForFileBlock], Event=[ReceivedFileBlock], New state=[WaitingForFileBlock]